Mitsubishi F-X: F-X program and international collaboration

-As of July 2020, the MoD expects production of the first fighter prototype to begin in 2024, with flight tests starting in 2028.
-Full-scale production is expected to commence by 2031.
+As of July 2020, the MoD expected production of the first fighter prototype to begin in 2024, with flight tests starting in 2028.
+Full-scale production was expected to commence by 2031.

-In June 2021, Japan said that it was in discussions with British officials regarding the cooperation with Rolls-Royce on engine development.
+In June 2021, Japan said that it was in discussions with British officials regarding cooperation with Rolls-Royce on engine development.

-On 9 December 2022, the governments of Japan, the United Kingdom, and Italy jointly announced that they would develop and deploy a common fighter jet, merging their previously separate sixth-generation projects into: Global Combat Air Program.
-Japan's merger into this multinational effort effectively ends the separate Japan F-X fighter program.
+On 9 December 2022, the governments of Japan, the United Kingdom, and Italy jointly announced that they would develop and deploy a common fighter jet, merging their previously separate sixth-generation projects into the Global Combat Air Program.
+Japan's merger into this multinational effort effectively ended F-X as a separate fighter program.

 Design

 Overview

-The F-X is a twin engine stealth fighter designed for achieving air superiority.
-By the Japanese MoD's own terminology, the technology and capabilities the F-X possesses will classify it as a sixth generation fighter jet.
+The F-X was a twin engine stealth fighter focused on achieving air superiority.
+By the Japanese MoD's own terminology, the technology and capabilities the F-X possesses would classify it as a sixth generation fighter jet.

-The F-X is said to be bigger than the F-22, which has earned it the nickname "Godzilla" from Bradley Perrett at Aviation Week.
-The large size indicates the MoD desires the aircraft to possess very long range and large payload capacity.
-Technologies tested in the X-2 technology demonstrator will likely be incorporated into the F-X fighter.
-Defense Minister Taro Kono has stated that the F-X will possess strong network capabilities and will carry more missiles than the F-35.
+The F-X is said to have been bigger than the F-22, which earned it the nickname "Godzilla" from Bradley Perrett at Aviation Week.
+The large size indicated the MoD's desire for the aircraft to possess a very long range and large payload capacity without the need for external stores.
+Technologies tested in the X-2 technology demonstrator will now likely be incorporated GCAP.
+Defense Minister Taro Kono stated that the F-X would possess strong network capabilities and would carry more missiles than the F-35.

-In the design process, conceptual designs of the F-X are made, then passed through a 3-D digital mock-up system.
-Designs are based on the assumed function and performance of the F-X, and then installed in a research flight/battle simulator developed by the Technical Research Division.
-Data on avionics, stealth and engine characteristics are inputted into the simulator, and are then tested by JASDF pilots.
-Through air-to-air combat simulations, the effectiveness and improvements to the mock-up design are gauged.
+The design process for F-X pioneered the use of a 3-D digital mock-up system.
+Designs were based on the assumed function and performance of the F-X, and then installed in a research flight/battle simulator developed by the Technical Research Division Data on avionics, stealth and engine characteristics could be input into the simulator, and then rapidly tested by JASDF pilots.
+This allowed the effectiveness of changes to the mock-up design to be rapidly gauged and correlated synthetically, reducing cost and speeding up development.

-Compared to its predecessor, the F-X replaces the usage of conventional hydraulic systems with electric actuators.
-According to the MoD's evaluation, the reason for selecting electric actuators over hydraulic systems is because of the complexity of designing the interior of the stealth fighter.
-When designing the stealth shape of the aircraft, the internal weapon bay and intake air-ducts must be accounted for.
-However, problems arise with installing hydraulic system piping due to design considerations such as rigidity and length.
-The adoption of electric actuators eliminates these constraints because they are only connected via electric wiring.
-This results in simplified installation and reduced restrictions, allowing more flexibility in designing the body of the aircraft.
+Compared to its predecessor, the F-X replaced conventional hydraulic systems with electric actuators.
+According to the MoD's evaluation, this was done to simplify the complexity of managing the interior design of the fighter.
+When designing a stealth aircraft, the internal weapon bay and intake air-ducts must be accounted for.
+However, this can routing hydraulic piping through the airframe difficult due to design considerations such as rigidity and length.
+The adoption of electric actuators eliminates these constraints because they are only connected via electric wiring, which is much thinner and more flexible.
+This results in simplified installation and reduced restrictions, allowing more freedom in designing the body of the aircraft.
 Other advantages include weight reduction and improved mobility of the aircraft.
-The electric actuators are used in the fighter's flight control systems and undercarriage/wheel braking systems.
+The electric actuators were used in the fighter's flight control systems and undercarriage braking systems.